dguzenko/newdocs/docs/zoocart.md

 ### Step 4.
 Setup the Layout

-1. Go to the *Joomla Administration / Components / ZOO/ gearwheel tab* and click on the chosen app *(for example: app "Product Catalog")*
+1. Go to the *Joomla Administration / Components / ZOO/ gearwheel tab* and click on the chosen app *(e.g. app "Product Catalog")*
-2. Click on the chosen template layout in the specific type line *(for example - Default: full)*
+2. Click on the chosen template layout in the specific type line *(e.g. Default: full)*
 3. Assign the elements to positions.
 For more information about layouts setup, please review the [ZOO official docs](http://yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions).